tvuu/tvuu.github.io/README.md

 # Summary

 I am making a blog hosted by GitHub Pages using a free Bootstrap template.
+I'm using this blog as a learning experience, and as a place to post projects I have worked on.

 # [Start Bootstrap - Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/)